abir-mnr/reacted/README.md

 tried to write some code by watching but the faker library failed on me.
 Tried to solve the issue.
 But no luck.
 Will try tomorrow.

+Day 5 (2023-10-11)
+Continuing the comment app.
+Rendered the comment with props and child component.
+Rendered the comment approval card with another child component and made use of the CommentDetail component inside the ApprovalCard component.
+The comment app is complete.
+Will move on to the folder 4 structuring apps with class component.